-The bill requires that any warrant issued for a "Tier One Offense" (32 specified serious offenses) be: (1) entered into the state's Law Enforcement Automated Data System (LEADS) and the appropriate federal National Crime Information Center (NCIC) database by the law enforcement agency requesting the warrant within 48 hours of receipt of the warrant, and (2) entered into LEADS by the law enforcement agency that receives the warrant with a full extradition radius as set by Ohio's LEADS administrator.
+- Requires that any warrant issued for a "Tier One Offense" (32 specified serious offenses) be entered into the state's Law Enforcement Automated Data System (LEADS) and the appropriate federal National Crime Information Center (NCIC) database by the law enforcement agency requesting the warrant within 48 hours of receipt of the warrant, and entered into LEADS by the law enforcement agency that receives the warrant with a nationwide extradition radius; and - Requires that any warrant issued for a "Tier One Offense," if entered in error, be removed within 48 hours after discovering the error, and removed within 48 hours of warrant service, dismissal, or recall by the issuing court.

 Any costs for the state and its political subdivisions may be minimized to the degree that eWarrants can be utilized to comply with these requirements. eWarrants is a free, centralized, web-based system for entering protection orders and warrants for law enforcement, courts, and clerks across all 88 counties.
 It is being developed and implemented by Innovate Ohio in partnership the departments of Public Safety and Administrative Services.